How, when and why to monitor—and improve—your credit score | CFIB

 There is no one-size-fits-all answer.
 You need to pick a frequency that suits your business.
 If you have never looked over your score, we recommend immediately adding this task to your priorities list.
 After you check it once, perhaps you will review your credit score twice a year, once a year or every quarter.

 No matter how often you take this step, it is important to make it part of your routine.
-There may be a fee to request your business credit report.
-If you’re willing to wait for a report to arrive in the mail, you can order your report for free.
+There may be a fee to order your report.
+You can also consider using the bureau's monitoring service, and receive alerts when there are changes to your report and score.

 How can you improve your company’s credit score?